 Throughout the year, we sell frozen oven-ready whole turkeys and turkey parts, including boneless breast meat, breast on frames, thighs, wings, legs, giblets, necks, and stock.

 You don’t have to wait for the holidays to have turkey… small turkeys are perfect for deep-frying, and turkey parts are great for the crockpot or the backyard grill!

 We guarantee our frozen turkeys to be just as good as our fresh turkeys!
 (Seriously, we’ve done taste tests.)
 How is this possible?
 Through an aging process and flash freezing!
 (Read more about this below.)

-Fresh turkeys are only available for Thanksgiving and Christmas.
-We do take orders in advance.
+Fresh turkeys are only available for Thanksgiving.
+We take orders in advance.
 For Thanksgiving, we take 1000 orders typically beginning on October 1st.
-No worries if you don't get your order in on time because as stated above, we do raise 3000 per year.
-The rest are sold on a first come, first serve basis on the Monday and Tuesday before Thanksgiving, and there is always plenty for everyone!
+No worries if you don’t get your order in on time because, as stated above, we do raise 3000 per year.
+The rest are sold on a first-come, first-serve basis on the Monday and Tuesday before Thanksgiving, and there is always plenty for everyone!

 Technically yes, but the answer isn’t quite that simple.

 According to the U.S. Department of Agriculture (USDA), free-range just means that the turkeys have access to the outdoors for an undetermined period each day.
 In practice, this can mean that turkeys live most of their lives outdoors, or it can mean the turkeys spend all their time in cramped, indoor pens that have a small door opened to the outside for just a few minutes each day.
 Obviously, there’s a world of difference between these two scenarios in regards to humanely raising poultry, but both scenarios meet the definition.
 Free-range isn’t always as good as it sounds.